 I’m going to let you decide which one works for you.
 I want you to think about which one you will actually do.
 Ultimately, the important thing is not how you do it, just that you DO IT!
 Will typing make it easier for you?
 Or are you keen to explore the benefits of handwriting?

 So how do you make it a habit that you stick to?
 It’s all about the routines you use!
 Here are a couple of ideas for you to mix and match to find what might work best for you.

 A day once a quarter

 When can you schedule it in?
-Is there another habit you can pair up with journalling?
+Is there another habit you can pair up with journaling?
 Self awareness is such a foundational skill for any leader.
-Self reflection and journalling will help your self awareness soar!
+Self reflection and journaling will help your self awareness soar!